microsoft/semantic-kernel/docs/decisions/00NN-azure-open-ai-connectors.md

 - ⚠️ No support for multiple results (Choices) per request.
 - ⚠️ Text Generation modality is not supported.
-- ⚠️ ChatMessages sent to the API can't be created with `AuthorName`.

 ### OpenAI CELA Restrictions